flipperdevices/flipperzero-firmware/README.md

 ## Current state
 FUNCTIONALITY IS CURRENTLY IN DEVELOPMENT: IT IS INCOMPLETE!
-As of commit 3cca697 (11/8/22) I have gotten a semi-working version of the protocol.
-It uses a double buffer system which allows editting of the screen's contents and then later drawing to the screen.
-This may or may not be the final system.
-Currently this has many internal issues that I will look into soon and try and fix up.
-I am on the home stretch to finishing the Flipper side of the interface!
+As of commit f2df88c (11/14/22) I have a pretty much fully working pixel-by-pixel drawing interface.
+I have decided though that this is not the best approach.
+Instead I should have specific commands for drawing the face, number of access points, name, and so on.
+For this reason I will archive this current code in a branch called pixel-by-pixel and then continue development of a new protocol that will require less information transmission over UART.

 ## Setup
 TODO: Explain setup process